pgRouting/workshop/docs/un_sdg/data.rst

 * ``~/Desktop/workshop/mumbai.osm`` - OSM data from the previous step
 * ``mumbai`` database.

-Contents of the configuration files are given in :ref:`Appendix`.
+Contents of the configuration files are given in the `Appendix`_.
 Create a XML file using these contents and save it into the root directory ``~/Desktop/workshop``.

 Open a terminal window by ``ctrl-alt-t`` and move to the workshop directory by ``cd ~/Desktop/workshop``.